lemrey/sdk-nrf/applications/thread_border_router/README.rst

       Done
       TCP: Connection established

-   Now you can send message to your Linux host:
+   Now you can send a message to your Linux host:

    .. code-block:: console